-The numerical value estimated for the fatality rate in 2018 was calculated based on the fatality target and historical VMT.
+The numerical value estimated for the fatality rate in 2019 was calculated based on past historical data with an SHSP goal of reducing fatalities toward the ultimate goal of zero deaths.

-Serious Injury Rate
+Serious Injury Rate 3.950

 Describe the basis for established target, including how it supports SHSP goals.